JulianWDev/MetData/docs/assignments/three.md

 From this, we can conclude that the vast majority of airbnb's are available only some days in a year, with a lot of them almost never available.

 This is also the reason why the BBGA comes out so much higher than the airbnb listings.
-The BBGA data is for the whole year where the data was collected, while the AirBNB listings is a snapshot of the site at the moment we download the data.
+The BBGA data is for the whole year where the data was collected, while the Airbnb listings is a snapshot of the site at the moment we download the data.

 ### How many hotel rooms should be built if Amsterdam wants to accommodate the same number of tourists?
 We create a new list with only airbnbs which have been online for more than 0 nights so minimum 1 day, and then we count how many items are in our list to see how many airbnbs this counts for.